 - The Add Unit tool (hotkey U) allows you to add new units.
 Select the unit type with the dropdown arrow (hotkey F3).
 Left click to place a new unit.
 Left-clicking a unit will select it, but if you want to place one unit on top of another, you can hold Shift to force the placement.

 - The Add Observation/Waypoint tool (hotkey O) allows you to place bearing observations, point observations, and waypoints.
 Select the type with the dropdown arrow (hotkey F4).
-It requires a current reference unit as well as a selected unit.
-Waypoints, when defined, override a unit's velocity vector to define more complex movements.
-Observations represent the reference unit observing the selected unit.
+Observations require a reference unit as well as a selected unit, and represent the reference unit observing the selected unit.
 A point observation simply states that the reference unit saw the selected unit at a specific position at a specific time.
 A bearing observation states that the reference unit observed the selected unit along a particular bearing.
-You can left-click to add an observation.
-A dialog will pop up asking for more information (in particular, the time of the observation).
-You can add a '+' sign to the front of the time to indicate that the observation took place that amount of time after the previous observation.
+Waypoints, when defined, override a unit's velocity vector to define more complex movements, and there is an implicit waypoint at the unit's current position.
+You can left-click to add an observation or waypoint.
+A dialog will pop up asking for more information (in particular, the time of the observation or waypoint).
+You can add a '+' or '-' sign to the front of the time to indicate that the observation or waypoint took place that amount of time after or before the previous one.
 If you're adding a bearing observation, you can hold Ctrl while clicking.
 This will cause the bearing line to pass through that particular point at the indicated time, as opposed to simply being along the given bearing.
 If you want to place an observation on top of a another shape, you can hold Shift to force the placement and avoid selecting the other unit.

 - The Add Line tool (hotkey L) and Add Circle tool (hotkey C) allow you to place lines and circles, respectively.
 Again, you can hold Shift while placing them to avoid selecting whatever is under the cursor, if you want to place shapes directly on top of each other.